vladchimescu/TF_object_detection/research/object_detection/README.md

 # TensorFlow object detection API for microscopy images
-In this repository the object detection API (`tensorflow/models/research/object_detection`) is adapted for using on biological data (e.g. microscopy images).
+In this repository the object detection API (`tensorflow/models/research/object_detection`) is adapted for use with biological image data (e.g. microscopy images).

 If you use the TensorFlow Object